abenteuerzeit/js-app/README.md

 To change the database configuration, you can set the following environment variables:

     ERASE_DB_ON_SYNC=false

+To change how many users with random messages are generated, set the following environment variable to set the number of users to generate:

+    USERS_AMOUNT=10

+The server defaults to a random number of users between 1 and 100.
+The first generated user is hard coded to the following:

+    {
+        "id": 1,
+        "username": "admin",
+        "email": "admin@localhost.com",
+        "name": "Adrian Mroz",
+        "phone": "+1(443)216-9316",
+        "birthday": "1988-05-18T00:00:00.000Z",
+        "password": "password",
+    }

 And that is all you need to do to change the database configuration.